k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 #### Create ServiceAccount, ClusterRole and its binding

-Create resources for multus to access CRD objects as folloiwng command:
+Create resources for multus to access CRD objects as following command:

 ```
 # Execute following commands at Kubernetes master